 |Sole .NET registration||$14.00||$28.00||$42.00||$56.00||$70.00||$84.00||$98.00||$112.00||$126.00||$140.00|

 When the Dot NET universal TLD was initially established in 1985, together with the first domain name extensions on the web, it was meant to be used by Internet Service Providers or infrastructure organizations.
 Taking into account that there were no special prerequisites about the usage of the top-level extension, though, dot NET domains were reserved and used for various purposes and by scores of people.
 This domain extension represents a wonderful alternative to .COM, particularly if the desirable domain with the latter domain extension is not free for registration.

 Purchasing a dot NET domain with our company is as easy as 1-2-3 and takes merely a couple of minutes, taking into consideration that we work with an ICANN-accredited registrar company.
 You can grab such a domain for a period between one and ten years, or, if you already own a domain, you can move it over to our company and we will renew it once the transfer process is finished.
 Transfers are available for all domain names, which are at least sixty days old, provided that they are not locked and that you have an EPP transfer authorization code – security measures introduced by the .NET Registry organization against unauthorized transfers.
-You can easily correct the WHOIS contacts of the domain through your Control Panel tool, or, if you wouldn't like this information to be accessible at all, you can get an ID protection service, so nobody will be able to get your actual contact info.
+You can easily correct the WHOIS contacts of the domain through your Control Panel tool, or, if you wouldn't like this information to be accessible at all, you can get a Whois Privacy Protection service, so nobody will be able to get your actual contact info.

 The dot NET top-level domain name extension supports internationalized names, so you can choose whether you want to concentrate on a particular country or region using a domain name in the local language, or the global online community – using a generic English name.